-This opinion addresses mental impairments that impede a lawyer's fitness to competently and diligently engage in the practice of law in accordance with the rules and State Bar Act.
+Mental impairment in this opinion refers to the diminution of a lawyer's mental capacity necessary to competently and ethically perform legal services as required under the rules and the State Bar Act.
 A lawyer's impairment does not excuse that lawyer's compliance with the rules and the State Bar Act.
 An impaired lawyer's conduct can also trigger obligations for the impaired lawyer's subordinates, supervisors and other colleagues who know of the impaired lawyer's conduct.
 These ethical obligations may include, but are not limited to, communicating significant developments related to the lawyer's conduct to the client and promptly taking reasonable remedial action to prevent or mitigate any adverse consequences resulting from an impaired lawyer's actions.
 The required scope of each lawyer's action depends on the nature of the client's representation, the severity of the impaired lawyer's unethical conduct, whether the client has been harmed or will be harmed by the impaired lawyer's conduct, the nature of the lawyer's impairment, the size of the law firm and the resources available, and each lawyer's position within the firm.